Stormwater Management Program

 Construction Stormwater Management

-Best Management Practices (BMPs) in this category are designed to address stormwater runoff from construction sites that are 1 acre or larger.
-Construction site operators are required by the Texas Commission on Environmental Quality (TCEQ) to develop a Stormwater Pollution Prevention Plan (SWPPP) and comply with regulations contained in the Construction General Permit.
-The City is required to implement ordinances and procedures to ensure that construction site operators comply with State regulations.
-The City will also educate and inform local developers and builders through a stakeholder committee and a training program.
+Best Management Practices (BMPs) in this category are intended to control stormwater runoff from construction sites that are one acre or larger.
+The Texas Commission on Environmental Quality (TCEQ) requires construction site operators to develop and follow a Stormwater Pollution Prevention Plan (SWPPP) in accordance with the Construction General Permit.
+To support compliance, the City enforces ordinances and procedures that align with state regulations.
+Additionally, the City will provide outreach and training to local developers and builders through a stakeholder committee and educational programs.

-Bryan’s Stormwater Management Program contains six BMPs in the Construction Site Stormwater Runoff Control category including:
+Bryan’s Stormwater Management Program contains six BMPs in the Construction Site Stormwater Runoff Control category:

 - C-1 : Strengthen Erosion Control Ordinance